TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 Personally I find the file explorer easier and faster for this.
 In any event, we will here use the Dolphin file explorer and the text editor Kate for most steps.

+Note: You will be repeating the first 3 parts ( ABC ) with your secondary distro in Phase 5.

+A - Rename btrfs subvolumes(#part-a---rename-btrfs-subvolumes) \
+B - Modify fstab(#part-b---modify-fstab) \
+C - Modify grub.cfg(#part-c---modify-grubcfg--fun-times-ahead-youll-be-doing-this-again-next-step-but-with-an-identically-named-file-somewhere-else) \
+D - Modify grub.cfg(#part-d---modify-grubcfg--told-you-)

 #### Part A - Rename btrfs subvolumes
 Open Dolphin, find your main drive and use the right click menu to open a terminal there.